-HURRICANE Art Exhibition and Photo Book Launch Nation’s Largest Book Fair Nov 12
+HURRICANE Art Exhibition Launches Launches Miami Book Fair Nov 12 – 19

-Twenty-Five years ago the most damaging hurricane to hit the US in nearly a century slammed into Miami-Dade County.
-HURRICANE shows the drama and devastation wreaked by Hurricane Andrew through spectacular bold images, most of which have never been seen before.
-The book focuses on the effect of the Category 5 storm’s extreme forces at the Kendall-Tamiami airport, just blocks away from Country Walk, the residential community that was completely decimated at this pivotal moment in Florida history.
+Twenty Five years ago the most damaging hurricane to hit the US in nearly a century slammed into Miami-Dade County.
+HURRICANE shows the drama and devastation wreaked by the Category 5 storm through spectacular bold images, most of which have never been seen before.
+The book focuses on the effect of the storm’s extreme forces at the Kendall-Tamiami airport, just blocks away from Country Walk, the residential community that was completely decimated at this pivotal moment in Florida history.

-HURRICANE features essays by New York Times photography critic Vicki Goldberg, and hurricane hero Bryan Norcross, then WTVJ-NBC chief meteorologist, “the man who talked South Florida through” the Great Hurricane of 1992.
+HURRICANE features essays by New York Times photography critic Vicki Goldberg, and then WTVJ-NBC chief meteorologist and hero Bryan Norcross, “the man who talked South Florida through” the Great Hurricane of 1992.

-The publication from Miami based Exile Books is available as a limited edition Artist’s Book with a handcrafted embossed metallic cover, and as a coffee table trade edition.
-Each edition brings to light painstakingly reproduced color-accurate full page images, individually printed to give the impact of the photographer’s original large format color transparencies.
+The publication is available as a limited edition Artist’s Book with a handcrafted embossed metallic cover, and a soft cover trade edition.
+Each edition features painstakingly reproduced color-accurate full page images, individually printed to give the impact of the photographer’s original large format color transparencies.

-HURRICANE is the only author Art Exhibition art the Fair.
-It will be featured in a panel presentation by the author and Bryan Norcross on Nov 18.
-The special exhibition of large format prints from the book will be on view at the primary event venue of the Book Fair from November 12 to 19 at Miami Dade College’s main building atrium.
+HURRICANE will be featured at the upcoming Miami Book Fair with an art exhibition and a panel presentation by the author and Bryan Norcross on November 18.
+The special exhibition of large format prints from the book will be on view at the primary event venue of the Book Fair from November 12 to 19 at MDC’s Downtown Campus main building atrium.

 About the artist and writers: